1300-2000 Instructor workshop

 MI status has multiple requirements.
 See the MI form for more information.

-Yes, you get your own custom-designed shirt for instructors only, courtesy of the EDE 3 course.
+Yes, you get your own custom-designed shirt for instructors only.

 Travel and accommodation is paid for by the course subject to some limitations.

 Breakfast, lunch, and coffee breaks are also provided.

 No. The apprenticeship instructor course is all about becoming a better educator and practitioner of basic applications taught in EDE, EDTU, ECCU, etc. There are separate programs we run for those who have completed an EDE 2/3 level course and seek to obtain more experience in advanced applications.